XVRugby/XVLIVEMANAGER/README.md

 Contributions are welcome!
 If you wish to help translate the platform, add features, or report bugs, please open an issue or submit a pull request.

-**We are also looking for volunteers to help translate the platform into English and other languages.
-Contact: contact@xvlivemanager.fr**

 ## License

 © XVLIVEMANAGER.